deutschj/sysperfeval/README.md

 ## PG16 with direct IO enabled

 IOps observed when using direct IO in PG16 are higher, as the AIO in PG17 clusters multiple pread64() syscalls into one preadv() syscall, and I counted syscalls here.
 But besides that, they're higher mostly because I enabled direct IO, which minimizes caching effects => less reading data from caches (RAM) and more reading data from the disk.
+Also its possible that the IO increased in size (clustering multiple pread64 syscalls), which would make it not directly comparable anymore (common problem when looking at IOps only).
 Script output:

 ```console